starkinfra/sdk-python/README.md

 # Testing in Sandbox

 Your initial balance is zero.
-For many operations in Stark Bank, you'll need funds in your account, which can be added to your balance by creating an Invoice or a Boleto.
+For many operations in Stark Infra, you'll need funds in your account, which can be added to your balance by creating an Invoice or a Boleto.

 In the Sandbox environment, most of the created Invoices and Boletos will be automatically paid,